 If you fail to provide data within 240 days of the year end, then we will not guarantee delivery of Final Accounts on time.
 Limelight Accountancy Limited requires a minimum turnaround time of 30 days to meet Companies House deadlines.Where data is provided within the last 60 days of deadline, Limelight Accountancy Limited reserves the right to charge £100 towards express service charges.

 - Where client does their own bookkeeping

 Where clients do their own bookkeeping and errors are encountered by the Final Accounts team, we will charge £25+VAT per hour to rectify the bookkeeping in order to complete final accounts.

 11. Quality Control

 - As part of our ongoing commitment to providing a quality service, our files are periodically subject to an independent quality review.
-Our reviewers are highly experienced and professional people and are, of course, bound by the same requirements of confidentiality and data protection as Limelight Accountancy Ltd.
+Our reviewers are highly experienced and professional people and are, of course, bound by the same requirements of confidentiality and data protection as our principals and staff.

 12. Help us to Give You the Right Service

 - If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know, by telephoning or writing to the DNS Accountancy Group Operations Director Gary Zouvani.
 His email is firstname.lastname@example.org or you can contact him by calling office on 03300 88 66 86.

 - We undertake to look into any complaint carefully and promptly, and to do all we can to explain the position to you.
 If you feel that we have given you a less than satisfactory service, we undertake to do everything reasonable to address your concerns, using our internal complaints system.
 If you are still not satisfied, you may of course take up matters with the Chartered Institute of Management Accountants.